MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-monitor.md

 From within Windows Admin Center, you can enable two monitoring solutions:

 - [Azure Update Management](azure-update-management.md) (in the Updates tool)
-- Azure Monitor for VMs (in server Settings), also known as Virtual Machines insights
+- Azure Monitor for VMs (in the Server Manager connection page), also known as Virtual Machines insights

 You can get started using Azure Monitor from either of these tools.
 If you've never used Azure Monitor before, Windows Admin Center automatically provisions a Log Analytics workspace (and Azure Automation account, if needed).
 Windows Admin Center also installs and configures the Azure Monitor Agent on the target server, and installs the corresponding solution into the workspace.